 Specifies the delay, in seconds, between socket-bind operations that are being executed by the server.
-Use this option if the server has not been able to successfully occupy a configured port.
+Use this option if the server has not been able to

 Warning!
 Use this option only when requested by Genesys Technical Support.

 Changes from 7.6 to 8.0